kevinash/kevinash.github.io/README.md

 [![https://chataranga.com/calendar/book/kevin.ashley](images/ka_book_session-2.jpg)](https://chataranga.com/calendar/book/kevin.ashley)

-Kevin Ashley is a sought-after speaker, startup founder and enterpreneur at the intersection of AI, product innovation, and real-world execution.
+Kevin Ashley is a sought-after speaker, startup founder and enterpreneur at the intersection of AI, product innovation, and real-world execution for the new generation of AI Builders.
 With a decade long career spanning Microsoft and Google, and as the creator of platforms like AI Coaching, Sportube, Chataranga Messenger, he brings a rare builder’s perspective to every engagement—focused not on theory, but on how to actually ship transformative products for AI, Telecom, Video, Communications, Sports, Edge Hardware and Wearable AI.
 Kevin works closely with executives, founders, and organizations to identify high-impact AI opportunities, redesign products for the AI era, and accelerate from idea to deployment.
 As a speaker, he is known for clear, provocative insights on topics like AI-first company design, human + AI collaboration, and the future of global communication—delivered with the credibility of someone who has built systems used at Olympic and global scale.

 ## Book a session with Kevin